sugarlabs/sugar-docs/src/gtk3-porting-examples/InfoSlicer.md

     <http://python-gtk-3-tutorial.readthedocs.org/en/latest/drag_and_drop.html>
 -   C docs:
     <http://developer.gnome.org/gtk3/3.5/gtk3-Drag-and-Drop.html>
--   **Good example** about how drang-n-drop on Gtk3 works
+-   **Good example** about how drang-n-drop on GTK+ 3 works
     <http://bugs.sugarlabs.org/raw-attachment/ticket/3742/drag-n-drop-example.tar.gz>
     -   The *drag\_data\_received\_event* method is called ONLY if in *drag\_data\_get\_event* method we modify the argument *data*

-In Gtk3 the way to call this function is a bit different.
+In GTK+ 3 the way to call this function is a bit different.
 Instead of passing a tuple we should pass a list of Gtk.TargetEntry's.
 So, we should replace this: